 My top 3 MUST HAVE items for Lovebox are:

-1. Mobile Phone - To record awesome performances, take quirky snaps and keep in contact with friends.
+1. Mobile phone - To record awesome performances, take quirky snaps and keep in contact with friends.

 3. Comfy shoes - You will be walking and dancing for hours so anything super comfy!"

-If you're considering doing a glitter make-up look, make sure to check out Siana's YouTube Channel for more ideas and tutorials, and you just have to peep her Instagram account for some amazing outfit inspiration!
+If you're considering doing a glitter make-up look, make sure to check out Siana's YouTube Channel for more ideas and tutorials, and you just have to peep at her Instagram account for some amazing outfit inspiration!

 We also caught up with London blogger and fashion Mogul Catface to get her advice on Festival fashion, and it seems 'Mystical Girl & Cosmic Goddess Vibes' are the mood this year.